Dailyn Swain: Texas

 On April 1, 2025, Swain announced that he would transfer to Texas.
 On May 1, 2025, Swain signed an Athletic Scholarship Agreement to play basketball at Texas.
 In the first game against Duke, Swain made his Texas debut, recording 16 points, six rebounds, one assist, and one block.
+On February 4, Swain was named to the Julius Erving Award Midseason Top 10.
+On April 7, 2026, Swain took to Instagram to announce that he will be entering the 2026 NBA Draft and forgoing his college eligibility.

+Professional career

+On June 23, 2026, Swain was drafted with the 15th overall pick by the Chicago Bulls in the 2026 NBA draft.